 **Extremely perishable.
 We suggest shipping within Hawaii or West Coast delivery zones only.
-Mid-US, East Coast, and Canada deliveries are shipped at the buyer’s risk and are not guaranteed.
-By adding this product, you are accepting this disclaimer.
+Mid-US, East Coast, Canada, and Monday deliveries are shipped at the buyer’s risk and are not guaranteed.
+Please select “I Agree” to indicate your acceptance of this disclaimer.

 Additional Product Information

 COMPOSITION & CONSTRUCTION

 Materials Used: Tī Leaf / Orchid / Tuberose

 Scientific Name: / Polianthes

 A single strand of the dendrobium orchids with fragrant tuberose blossoms is twisted with a fresh single strand tī leaf lei.

 Length: About 6 feet from end to end.
 Drapes past the waist when worn.